 Many firms’ websites will look similar and it’s hard to set many apart when applying for a training contract.
 We believe that the following key areas differentiate us from other firms:

 - We place a strong emphasis on ensuring our staff remain happy, challenged and motivated.
-Our staff turnover is exceptionally low and this is an indicator of a positive, healthy workplace which has lead to most of our Partners and senior staff staying with the firm since they were trainees.
+Our staff turnover is exceptionally low.
+This is an indicator of a positive, healthy workplace which has led to most of our partners and senior staff remaining with the firm since they completed their training with us.

 - Our office in London, occupying the upper floors and roof terrace of a modern development on Chancery Lane, is an impressive and fun location to work with views across the city.
 Our office in Paris is in a fantastic central location on Avenue de l’Opéra, about 5 minutes’ walk from the Louvre.

 - Our dedication to training, with 12-14 trainees joining every year, means that the office is a vibrant and lively place to work.
-You will be surrounded by trainees of similar age and background with the Partners fully supporting a range of social and charitable activities.
+You will be surrounded by energetic and inquisitive trainees with excellent academic backgrounds with the partners fully supporting a range of social and charitable activities.

 How do I apply?

 If you would like to apply, please complete our online application form.

 What happens after qualifying?

 We encourage newly qualified accountants to consider additional training to achieve membership of other professional bodies, such as the Chartered Institute of Taxation (CIOT) or the Society of Trust and Estate Practitioners (STEP).